In this post, you’ll see:

-Click on “Delete my likes” button.
+Click on the “Delete my likes” button.
 That’s all.

-How to See Twitter Timeline in Reverse Chronological Order?
+How to See a Twitter Timeline in Reverse Chronological Order

 By default, Twitter shows the best tweets at the top of your timeline instead of the most recent tweets.

-If you prefer to see tweets in reverse chronological order, here’re the steps:
+If you prefer to see tweets in reverse chronological order, here are the steps:

-Open the Twitter app (Android or iPhone) or Sign into Twitter on PC.
+Open the Twitter app (Android or iPhone) or Sign in to Twitter on your PC.

 Hit the icon at the top right.
-If you’re in PC, you see the icon beside search box.
+If you’re on a PC, you’ll see an icon beside the search box.